aricallen/genius-scheduler/README.md

 ##Tested In

 OS X:

 10.10
 - Safari
+- Chrome

 10.9:
 - Safari
+- Chrome

+Notes:
+Chrome - by default blocks the script from performing
-- Chrome (you may have to "allow unsafe script" for it to work... click the shield in the address bar)
+- you may have to click "allow unsafe script" for it to work... (click the shield in the address bar) When I updated to Yosemite, the .ics file was being opened by "CalendarHelper" and needed to be changed to "Open With Calendar"
+- get info on file and change all to "Calendar"

 iOS:

-8.0.2
+8.0 +
 - Mobile Safari

 ##To Do